garrandall/popular-music-data/tracks/all-falls-down-kanye-west-syleena-johnson.md

 Oh when it all, it all falls down
-I'm telling you ohh, it all falls down
+I'm telling you oh, it all falls down

 Man I promise, she's so self conscious